totara/totara-docker-dev/README.md

 ### Multiple versions

-I recommend to check out each Totara Learn version in a different subfolder below the folder LOCAL_SRC defined in .env.
+It is recommended to check out each Totara Learn version in a different subfolder below the folder LOCAL_SRC defined in .env.
 This enables you to access different versions without having to switch branches all the time.

-This is just a suggestion which worked fine for me.
-There are different ways to handle this and at the end you need to decide yourself how to do it.

 ### Config & Database